Cosmic velocity, density and halo mass function: Insights from deep learning: Theoretical Background

 where $\bar{a}\approx 0.7$, $\alpha \approx 0.615$ and $\beta \approx 0.485$.
 The halo mass function we used in this work for comparison with $N$-body simulation data is from \cite{Tinker:2008ff}, which calibrates the mass function at $z=0$ for virial masses in the range $10^{11} h^{-1} M_{\odot} \leq M \leq 10^{15} h^{-1} M_{\odot}$ to $5\%$:

 where

 with the fitting functions for constants

-where all logarithms are base 10 and $\Delta$ is the over-density, where in this work, we set it equal to $200$. {{An important question to ask: what is the crucial information in the initial condition which helps to predict the distribution of dark matter?
+where all logarithms are base 10 and $\Delta$ is the over-density, where in this work, we set it equal to $200$.
+An important question to ask: what is the crucial information in the initial condition which helps to predict the distribution of dark matter?
 In linear perturbation theory through the continuity and Euler equations, there is a relation between the density contrast field and velocity.
 However, this assumption can be checked by studying the normalized cross-power spectrum of velocity and density contrast field.
 We define the normalized cross-power spectrum $\text{NCP}$ as

 where $P_{\delta\delta}(k)$, $P_{\theta\theta}(k)$ are the density and momentum $( p = \rho V)$ divergence power-spectra and $\theta$ is defined as $\nabla .
 (1+\delta) V$.
 Using the momentum field instead of the velocity field is to avoid complexities rises in defining a velocity field in simulation voxels without any particle. $P_{\delta\theta}(k)$ is the cross power spectrum of density and momentum divergence.
-In a linear regime by definition, we have $NCP=1$, which means that all the information is in the density-contrast field and the velocity field information is entirely constructible from the density field using the Poisson equation.
-However, \ref{fig:normalized-cross} shows a deviation from unity in small scales, as well as when we're increasing $A_s$ values.
+In a linear regime by definition, we have $\text{NCP}=1$, which means that all the information is in the density-contrast field and the velocity field information is entirely constructible from the density field using the Poisson equation.
+However, Fig.\ref{fig:normalized-cross}, shows a deviation from unity in small scales, as well as when we're increasing $A_s$ values.
 It means that in N-body simulations, because of non-linear effects, we have access to additional information in the velocity field.
 This is a point we use throughout this work to justify our results.

-In \ref{fig:normalized-cross}, we plot the NCP for different values of initial conditions.
-It shows that by increasing the amplitude the scale of non-linear effects goes to larger scales and we have more deviation than unity.}}
+{{In Fig.\ref{fig:normalized-cross}, we plot the NCP for different values of initial conditions.
+It shows that by increasing the amplitude the scale of non-linearity goes to larger scales and we have more deviation from unity.
+Also, we have an equivalent interpretation, by increasing the amplitude of initial perturbation, the situation is similar to look at the perturbation in later times.
+In Fig.\ref{fig:normalized-cross}, we show that each amplitude corresponds to a specific initial redshift.
+From equation (\ref{eq:variance}), we have $D(z_2)/D(z_1)=\sqrt{A_2/A_1}$, where $z_1=100$ with $A_1=2\times 10^{-9}$. }}\\